discourse/discourse/docs/03-code-internals/19-service-objects.md

 ### `transaction(&block)`

 This step is a bit special as its only purpose is to wrap other steps inside a SQL transaction.
 It cannot fail by itself.

+### `try(*exceptions, &block)`

+**Arguments**
+- *exceptions*: one or more exception classes to catch.
+Not providing any class is equivalent to provide `StandardError`.
+- *block*: a block containing other steps.

+This step wraps other steps.
+If any of the wrapped steps raises an exception, the `try` step will catch it and fail, which will halt the execution flow.

 ### `step(name)`